 The foam parts were then set in a timber perimeter, which was subsequently filled with ‘ultra-high-performance fibre-reinforced concrete.’

 The finished cast slab was 2m by 1.3m and had a ribbed design with point supports in each corner.

 The web-like rib layout matched the isostatic lines obtained from the slab’s major stress pattern, making it look a lot like a topologically optimized part.

 In other words, the concrete was cast where the stress was greatest, maximizing the compressive strength of the slab while using the least amount of material possible

 Construction 3D printing has already found its way out of academia and is now being used in the real world.
 Indonesia’s Public Works and Public Housing Ministry (PUPR) began testing concrete 3D printing

 earlier this month to address the country’s desire for inexpensive infrastructure.

-The PUPR employed the technology to layer-by-layer erect structures from mortar in experiments conducted with construction business PT.
+The PUPR employed the technology to erect structures from mortar in experiments conducted with the construction business PT.
 PP (Persero) Tbk and start-up Autoconz.

 The tower, which spans 29 meters,

 was created by Rijkswaterstaat, the Dutch Directorate-General for Public Works and Water Management, and designer Michiel van der Kley in honour of Nijmegen’s 2018 designation as European Green Capital.